 2. B.Sc.
 Nautical Science

-This is a 3 years course that is available in India.
+This is a 3 years deck officer training course that is available in India.
 In the UK, this is a 4 years course.
 However, the method incorporated in the completion of this course varies between India and the UK.

 In India, a deck cadet spends his entire 3 years in a Maritime Institute and gets a degree after the course ends.
-Following that, he seeks employment and gets on board a ship as a Trainee Deck Officer.
-In the UK, work and learning are incorporated together within the course, with the core modules and work based learning divided aptly within the four years of study.
+Following that, he seeks employment and gets on board a ship as a Trainee Merchant Navy Deck Officer.
+In the UK, work and learning are incorporated together within the course (a part of the deck officer recruitment process), with the core modules and work based learning divided aptly within the four years of study.
 There are a host of Institutes offering this merchant navy program, the notable ones being:

 3. HND Nautical Science